Board of Directors

 Adrian Pruden

-Adrian Pruden is a Co-Chair of the CCFR and a proud Metis citizen.
-He is the Vice-President of Pentagon Freight Services Canada Ltd., an International Logistics company providing domestic and international transport solutions to the Oil & Gas, Energy, Mining, and Agricultural sectors.
-He is an acting board member of numerous charitable groups providing strong leadership and support in several areas.
-The 2019 recipient of the Metis Nation of Alberta Humanitarian award, and honored with Knighthood in the Order of St. George in 2020 for the pursuit of the timeless tradition of chivalry by compassion and supporting works of charity.
+Adrian Pruden is a Co-Chair of the CCFR, a proud Metis citizen, husband, and father to three beautiful children.
+He is the Vice-President of Pentagon Freight Services Canada Ltd., an International Logistics company providing international and domestic transport solutions to the Oil & Gas, Energy, Mining, and Agricultural sectors.
+Adrian is also an acting board member of numerous charitable groups providing strong leadership and support in several areas and was elected in 2024 to the District Council of Rocky View Metis District for the Otipemisiwak Metis Government (previously known as the Metis Nation of Alberta).
+He is an honored recipient of the prestigious King Charles III’s Coronation medal, Metis Nation of Alberta Humanitarian award, and was honored with Knighthood in the Order of St. George in 2020 for the pursuit of the timeless tradition of chivalry by compassion and supporting works of charity.
 A proud family man who embraces his Indigenous roots and is happy to help raise awareness in the interest of reconciliation.

 Co-Chair